TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

 - [] 4: Agree
 - [] 5: Strongly Agree

-### Write three sentences that summarize your overall experience in the software engineering course for this module.
+### Write three sentences that summarize your overall experience in the software engineering course.
 What do you think that we should keep doing?
 What do you think that we should stop doing?
-What suggestion can you offer for a task that we can start doing to improve the next module of the course?
+What suggestion can you offer for a task that we can start doing to improve the next iteration of the course?

 #### Sentence One: Answer the question `What do you think that we should keep doing?
 Why?`

 TODO: Write one sentence to answer the question.

 TODO: Your sentence should be of the form "I think that we should keep doing X because Y."

 #### Sentence Two: Answer the question `What do you think that we should stop doing?
 Why?`

 TODO: Write one sentence to answer the question.

 TODO: Your sentence should be of the form "I think that we should stop doing X because Y."

 #### Sentence Three: Answer the question `What do you think that we should start doing?
 Why`

 TODO: Write one sentence to answer the question.

 TODO: Your sentence should be of the form "I think that we should start doing X because Y."